Jagdish-Bhandari/Work_life_analysis/README.md

 1. Basic Information – capturing demographic and background details
 2. Job Satisfaction & Alignment – understanding how well individuals feel aligned with their roles and overall job satisfaction
 3. Educational Aspirations – exploring their interest in further studies and the barriers they may face.

+**“In this Work-Life Analysis project, I developed two distinct Power BI dashboards to demonstrate different data integration approaches.
+The first dashboard is connected to a MySQL database, enabling structured data exploration.
+The second is directly linked to Google Form responses, allowing real-time updates as new inputs are submitted.
+This dual setup ensures that insights remain current, dynamic, and reflective of the latest respondent feedback.
+You can explore the full dashboard walkthrough and insights toward the end of this README.”**

 The goal is to uncover meaningful patterns in how career paths, satisfaction levels, and personal growth opportunities intersect in the modern workplace.
 Feel free to participate in the survey through the link below—it would be great to have your perspective.

-“The Power BI dashboard is connected to a MySQL database, enabling automatic updates as new survey responses are submitted.
-This ensures that insights remain fresh, relevant, and reflective of the latest input.
-You can explore the full dashboard overview toward the end of this README.”

 ---